Here are some recipes that I’ve worked with over the years. Some are new, most are modified.

 - 1 Can of Whole San Marzano Tomatoes

 I try and go for toppings without a lot of moisture.
-Fresh mozzarella (torn into little pieces), basil, olives, prosciutto and a great tomato sauce are my go-to.
-I sometimes like to oil the crust and crack some kosher salt.
-It’s really salty, but sooo good.
+Fresh mozzarella (torn into little pieces), basil, olives, prosciutto, toasted fennel, and a great tomato sauce are my go-to.

 For mushrooms, put some paper towel in a bowl and microwave them for 30s or so to remove some excess moisture.
 This is a dirty trick — but it works.
 Do the same with any high-moisture vegetables like peppers.